atouet/Power-BI/On-premises Data Gateway/Environmental Troubleshooting/README.md

 Interactive PowerShell script that gathers the most common windows diagnostics needed by support engineers in an automated way.

+<h2 style="color:red;">⚠️ DISCLAIMER</h2>

-> ⚠️ **DISCLAIMER:** This tool and its documentation are **not official Microsoft guidance**.
-Please consult Microsoft Learn or other official Microsoft resources for authoritative information.
+<p><strong>This tool and its documentation are <em>not official Microsoft guidance</em>.
+Please consult https://learn.microsoft.com/ for authoritative information.
-> Before running this script, **review its contents carefully** and ensure i**t aligns with your organization's internal policies and security standards**.
+Before running this script, review its contents carefully and ensure it aligns with your organization's internal policies.</strong></p>

 ---